The Office of the General Counsel comprises over 1,750 dedicated attorneys at headquarters and at operating components.

 - Ethics.
 Administers the financial disclosure program, coordinates and manages the Department’s ethics program, including providing legal advice, and provides liaison to the U.S. Office of Government Ethics in the role of Designated Agency Ethics Official, a Secretarial appointee.

 - Customs and Border Protection (CBP), Office of the Chief Counsel.
-The chief counsel for CBP is Alfonso Robles.
-The responsibilities of the CBP chief counsel include providing legal advice to the commissioner and other senior CBP leaders on legal issues associated with the CBP mission, as well as providing legal advice and support to all components of CBP; representing CBP in administrative hearings; providing litigation support to the Department of Justice; completing the administrative collection of civil fines and penalties; providing comprehensive legal services to all components of CBP; reviewing legislative and regulatory proposals; and providing legal training to operational staff.
+The Chief Counsel for CBP is Scott Falk.
+The responsibilities of the CBP Chief Counsel include providing legal advice to the commissioner and other senior CBP leaders on legal issues associated with the CBP mission, as well as providing legal advice and support to all components of CBP; representing CBP in administrative hearings; providing litigation support to the Department of Justice; completing the administrative collection of civil fines and penalties; providing comprehensive legal services to all components of CBP; reviewing legislative and regulatory proposals; and providing legal training to operational staff.

 - U.S. Citizenship and Immigration Services (USCIS), Office of the Chief Counsel.
-The chief counsel for USCIS is Steve Legomsky.
-The responsibilities of the USCIS chief counsel include providing legal advice to the director and other senior USCIS leaders on legal issues associated with the USCIS mission, as well as providing legal support to USCIS components and the DOJ Office of Immigration Litigation; providing legal advice on the adjudication of applicants for temporary visa status, permanent residence, citizenship and asylum; offering legal education and training to USCIS personnel; reviewing legislative and regulatory proposals; representing USCIS in visa petition appeals and in administrative proceedings.
+The Chief Counsel (acting) for USCIS is Dea Carpenter.
+The responsibilities of the USCIS Chief Counsel include providing legal advice to the director and other senior USCIS leaders on legal issues associated with the USCIS mission, as well as providing legal support to USCIS components and the DOJ Office of Immigration Litigation; providing legal advice on the adjudication of applicants for temporary visa status, permanent residence, citizenship and asylum; offering legal education and training to USCIS personnel; reviewing legislative and regulatory proposals; representing USCIS in visa petition appeals and in administrative proceedings.

 - U.S. Coast Guard (USCG), Office of the Judge Advocate General.
-The judge advocate general for the USCG is Rear Admiral Frederick J. Kenney.
-The responsibilities of the judge advocate general include delivering legal services throughout the Coast Guard to support mission execution, managing the Coast Guard Legal Program, and providing legal advice to the commandant and other senior leaders in areas including international and maritime law, including drug and alien migrant interdiction, counterterrorism and defense operations, marine safety and facilitating maritime commerce, and protecting living marine resources and the environment; military justice; litigation and claims; legislation and rulemaking; environmental law; legal assistance; and major systems acquisition.
+The Judge Advocate General for the USCG is Rear Admiral Frederick J. Kenney (PDF, Pages 1).
+The responsibilities of the Judge Advocate General include delivering legal services throughout the Coast Guard to support mission execution, managing the Coast Guard Legal Program, and providing legal advice to the commandant and other senior leaders in areas including international and maritime law, including drug and alien migrant interdiction, counterterrorism and defense operations, marine safety and facilitating maritime commerce, and protecting living marine resources and the environment; military justice; litigation and claims; legislation and rulemaking; environmental law; legal assistance; and major systems acquisition.

 - By e-mail: